onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 ## First attempt

-In order to containerize a Scala application one has to:
+In order to containerize an `sbt` project one has to:

 1. Build a JAR with all the dependencies included.
 This is called "über JAR".
+Normally JARs doesn't include their dependencies and load them in runtime similar to how shared libraries work.
-2. Bundle it with a JVM.
+2. Bundle it with a JVM (Java Virtual Machine).
+JVM applications need a virtual machine to be executed.
-3. Package the whole thing into a Docker-compatible container.
+3. Package the whole thing into a Docker-compatible container image.

+Side note: If you are not familiar with [sbt](https://www.scala-sbt.org/) (Scala Build Tool), it's the de-facto build tool for Scala projects.

 I am going to do all steps with Nix, since that gives me reproducible builds and I already use it for development.